 If you need more information about what you can or cannot take in your luggage that will be going in the hold of the aircraft please read our page EU Cabin Regulations

-If you want to bring two bags it is best to buy this at the time of booking.
-From the UK this is currently just £6 to bring a 10KG bag 55cm x 40cm x 20cm which can fit in to the overhead locker and also the small bag.
+If you want to bring two bags it is best to buy a Regular Fare at the time of booking.
+This allows you to bring a 10KG bag 55cm x 40cm x 20cm which can fit in to the overhead locker and also the small bag.
 Also this allows you Priority Boarding.

 Duty free bags are permitted in the cabin along with your cabin baggage.

 There is a new 10KG check-in hold bag allowance.
 This allows you to bring a 10kg bag which must be dropped off at the check-in desk.

 You can also purchase up to three checked bags of 20kg for the hold for a fee.

 You can take one cabin bag on board with a maximum size of 56cm x 45cm x 25cm, including wheels and handles.
 There is no weight restriction but should be able to lift it into the overhead locker comfortably.
 However there is a charge for this size of bag.
 The only bag included in a basic airfare ticket is one that will fit under your seat.